2011 VERACRUZ DELIVERS PREMIUM COMFORT WITH HYUNDAI VALUE

 BOLD AND BEAUTIFUL

 The Veracruz demonstrates Hyundai’s product expansion and global design evolution through its continued use of organic forms to create a refined and luxurious exterior appearance.
-Fluid lines, which combine with integrated headlights and taillights, help create a unified aesthetic for the vehicle.
+Fluid lines, which combine with integrated headlights and taillights create a unified aesthetic for the vehicle.

-Up front, the sculpted bumper creates the appearance of additional height.
-Three-tiered headlights complement the design.
+Up front, the sculpted bumper creates the appearance of additional height and three-tiered headlights complement the design.
 The grille combines a flat-lined upper chrome bezel and a curved lower bezel.
 Distinctive character lines and a fast profile enhance the stylish, yet functional imagery of the vehicle.
 Adding to its appearance is the Veracruz’s seductive beltline, which ascends from the wraparound headlights, around the tapering body, then down to the prominent taillights.
 Chrome trim is strategically applied to highlight some of Veracruz’s design features, but also works to create an elegant, luxurious presence for the vehicle.
-The prominent wheel arches house 17- or 18-inch wheels, with 18-inch chrome-clad wheels available for 2009.
+The prominent wheel arches house 17-inch alloy wheels on the GLS or 18-inch alloy wheels on the Limited.

 Inside, passengers are coddled in a rich, sophisticated environment inspired by boutique hotels.
 The result is an interior that could be found in the finest luxury sedans, thanks to intelligent ergonomic engineering, intuitive design, and superior craftsmanship by Hyundai designers and engineers.
 Hyundai has crafted a winner, combining space with elegance and including conveniences that exceed expectations.